Team Collaboration

 # Create public versions of sensitive analyses

-$ bead develop sensitive-analysis public-version/
+$ bead input add sensitive-analysis

-$ bead save public-archive
+$ bead save public-data

 Communication Patterns